rohit-gupta99939/Insurance-Fraud-Detection/README.md

 pip install -r requirements.txt

 ``````
+## Info
+- In our flask app there are 3 routs
+  - "/" index
+  - "/prediction": for model prediction.
+  - "/train": for training the model
+you can train the model by using training route
 ## Data Insights & Analysis
 ![Data overview](images/db1.png)
 - In our database, 25% of the data represents fraudulent claims, while 75% corresponds to non-fraudulent claims.